How to Make Almond Flour or Almond Meal

 Making your own almond meal or almond flour takes no more than 5 minutes and just one ingredient.
 It can be used to make macarons, marzipan, pancakes, bread, cookies, and so much more.

-- Start with whole almonds: Begin with whole almonds that have their skins intact.
-You can use either raw or blanched almonds, depending on your preference.
+- Start with whole almonds: Start with whole almonds with their skins intact.
+Depending on your preference, you can use either raw or blanched almonds.

 - Blanch the almonds (optional): If you want to remove the skins for a lighter-colored almond meal, blanch the almonds.
 Bring a pot of water to a boil and add the almonds.
 Let them boil for about 1 minute, then drain and rinse them with cold water.
 The skins should be easy to peel off.
 Pat the almonds dry before proceeding.